 academic plans, you will receive an email from SUNY CCC's Academic Pathways Advisor,

-not select Undecided/Undeclared, please email Jadie Case at firstname.lastname@example.org and let Jadie know you would like to start working with her to identify potential
+Undecided/Undeclared, please email Jadie Case at firstname.lastname@example.org and let her know you would like to start working with her to identify potential career

 3) Your next step is to schedule a meeting with our Academics Pathway Advisor to discuss what you hope to accomplish while at SUNY CCC and review your FOCUS2 results.
 During this initial meeting you may schedule classes once we have identified the most appropriate pathway to start you on.
-We understand your pathway may change as you work more with your academic advisor and take classes so we will work with you to select coursework and a degree program that keeps your options open if you remain unsure of the direction you wish to go after taking the FOCUS2 and going over the results.
-It is very imprtant you let your advisor know that you are still undecided or unsure about your pathway... they will be able to assist you move forward.
+We understand your pathway may change as you work more with your academic advisor.
+We will work with you to select coursework and a degree program that keeps your options open if you remain unsure after completing FOCUS2.
+It is very important you let your advisor know that you are still undecided or unsure about your pathway ... they will be able to assist you moving forward.

 The scheduling may be delayed while we have you complete some of the other steps in this process but that will be decided between you and Academics Pathway Advisor during your initial meeting.
 This initial meeting can take place in person, over the telephone, or via a video conference (please indicate when you schedule this meeting what your preference is).

 4) For those who did not attend the Career Development Course over summer or winter break or did attend and are still unsure of what career or academic area they plan to pursue, we encourage you to participate in the following activities to learn more about potential career paths: